INSPIRE-MIF/caniuse/docs/geoJSON.md

 ### Additional Properties in the Feature type

-GeoJSON states that Features may have extra members and gives examples such as adding an `ID` field.
-In this test, we check whether the software can read and display such additional properties.
+GeoJSON states that Features may have extra members and gives examples such as adding an `id` field.

+***Test purpose:***

+assess whether the software can read and display 'id' additional property

 ***Test IDs:***